What's New > April 2026 > New features and enhancements

 Configure additional data capabilities

-You can configure the following additional data capabilities on catalog sources:
+You can configure glossary association and data classification capabilities on the following catalog sources:

-For more information about catalog sources, see Catalog Source Configuration.
+For more information about catalog sources, see the corresponding catalog source help.

 Profiling enhancements